Kaileshwar16/fast_ai/README.md

-fastai course for applying ml in realtime
+fastai course for applying ml in realtime..